luisherranz/deepsignal/README.md

 ## When do you need access to signals?

-Chances are you will rarely need access to the underlying signals except for some performance optimizations.
+You will only need access to the underlying signals for performance optimizations.

 ### Passing the value of a signal directly to JSX